pass-r/ListoDo-frontend/README.md

 # Task app - Frontend built with React

-The frontend for a todo app built with **React** to practice React and also the interaction with an API that I built (see repository 'tasks-server').
+This is the frontend for a Todo App built using React, which interacts with an API I developed in a separate project (see repository 'tasks-server').

+## Features

+- View, create, edit and delete Tasks.
+- Optimistic UI updated using React hooks.
+- Task data is fetched from the backend API.

-## Tools used:
+## Tools & Technologies:

 - React
 - JavaScript
+- API Integration: Communicates with a backend API to manage the tasks

-## TODO:
+## Backend

-- Add the ability to change and delete a task
-- Hide the sidebar on small screens and show a menu when the menu icon is clicked.
-- Projects: add them to the sidebar (menu) and create a project component.
+The backend API that powers this app is located in the task-server repository.